orbeon/orbeon-forms-doc/roadmap.md

 - [ ] book one day of work on [documentation tasks](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=Doc&milestone=&page=1&sort=updated&state=open)
 - [ ] pick one [maintenance task](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=Refactoring&milestone=&page=1&sort=updated&state=open) (build system, refactoring, …)
 - [ ] pick one [performance task](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=Performance&milestone=&page=1&sort=updated&state=open)
-- [ ] pick one mobile item if possible

 The idea is, as some of those tasks are large, to do it incrementally when possible, so that some progress is made.